- A

 d.
 Specific learning possibilities

 a.
-The increased time spent on learning software
+The increased time spent on learning software programs and computers

 b.
 The availability of hardware and software